immutability-io/trustee/README.md

 ### What the heck are these `0x` thingies?

 The first thing that you might notice about this JWT is that there are 3 values starting with `0x`.
 These are a special kind of identifier: I will call them addresses, because that is what they are called in the Ethereum ecosystem.
-Ethereum addresses are sequences bytes (20) which are derived from the public key portion of an ECDSA keypair.
+Ethereum addresses are sequences of bytes (20 of them) which are derived from the public key portion of an ECDSA keypair.
 They are derived using this algorithm: `address=right(keccak256(public_key),20)`.

 While that may seem fairly opaque, the important thing to know is: